ahla-brfoley/abundanthousingla/README.md

 ### Readmes<a name="documentation_readmes"></a>
 The readmes should be in markdown (`.md`) format.
 At a minimum, a readme needs to describe the data and its provenance in detail.
 It needs to describe all files, including code.
 It should explain the broad methods used, in cleaning, merging, and analysing data.
 And it should explain the major conclusions.

 Please use correct headings and document structure.
-Variable names, and single line code samples, should be flanked with "\`" the backtick code delimiter.
+Variable names, and single line code samples, should be flanked with "\`", the backtick code delimiter.
 Code blocks should be fenced in with three code tick format.
 [There are plenty of cheatsheets available](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet).
-The emphasis here is on readablity and clarity, not enforcing any one style.
+The emphasis here is on readablity, clarity, and consistency.
+We're not necessarily trying to enforce any one style.

 ### Style<a name="documentation_style"></a>
 Pick a style and stick with it, within an analysis.
 * camel case OR underscores
 * consistent use of capitalisation for functions, variables, and classes
 * it would be really nice if Python analyses tried to [adhere to to Pep 8](https://www.python.org/dev/peps/pep-0008/)